 Also, Community Health Workers aren’t as costly as licensed health professionals.
 As far back as the 1940s, it’s documented that regular people have been trained to assist with medical services when funds were unavailable for doctors or nurses.

 Although there’s currently little compensation for these positions in Kansas, the work of CHWs is steadily becoming a central element to improving health outcomes for low-income, underserved, and diverse communities nationwide.
-The Affordable Care Act recognizes CHWs as important members of the health care workforce, and the Center for Medicare and Medicaid Services (CMS) recently changed Medicaid regulations allowing for states to reimburse for preventive services “recommended by a physician or other licensed practitioner…within the scope of their practice under State law”, including the use of CHW services.
+Experts recognizes CHWs as important members of the health care workforce, and the Center for Medicare and Medicaid Services (CMS) recently changed Medicaid regulations allowing for states to reimburse for preventive services “recommended by a physician or other licensed practitioner…within the scope of their practice under State law”, including the use of CHW services.

-For these reasons, The Community Health Council is partnering with other local agencies (named below) and the Metropolitan Community College to promote and support the expansion of CHW in our County.
 We hope that one day CHWs will be utilized to their full potential so our residents can reap the benefits of the culturally competent, one-on-one, patient-centered services.

 To become a Community Health Worker means that you’ll be supporting the lives of so many of your neighbors.
 It also means you’ll be joining a coalition of health professionals that span every corner of the community.
 The network of collaborative partners for the CHW movement in Wyandotte County is truly impressive.
 Along with The Council, this group includes Juntos, NBC Community Development Corporation, the KC CARE Clinic, the Historic Northeast Midtown Association, and El Centro.